GravityKit/GravityView/readme.txt

 * Fixed: Support all documented date formats in all date field searches
 * Fixed: Issues with Advanced Filter date fields (including human strings, less than, greater than)
 * Fixed: Security issue (privilege escalation in single entry view) with Advanced Filter any field filter
+* Added: Group by field in table Views

 = 2.1.1 on October 26, 2018 =